shanxue233/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest includes machine learning, cloud computing, and computational chemistry.
+bio: My research interest includes machine learning, computational chemistry and Ai4science.

 # Interests to show in About widget
 interests: